 Where: All three bathing ponds are located on Hampstead Heath — Ladies’ and Men’s on the east side and Mixed towards the south of the park.
 Visit the website

-When: Open all year round but times vary so best to look at the timetable here.
-During the peak summer season (15 May-18 August), the Ladies’ and Men’s ponds are generally open 7am-8.30pm, while the Mixed pond is open 7am-6.30pm.
+When: Swimming sessions have resumed and may be booked online from 18 July 2020.
+Open times vary - during the peak summer season (15 May-18 August), the Ladies’ and Men’s ponds are generally open 7am-8.30pm, while the Mixed pond is open 7am-6.30pm.

 How big: We haven't got out our measuring tape, but we can confirm they are all... big pond-sized.
 Men's is the largest, while the Ladies and Mixed Ponds are both slightly smaller.

-How much: £2 day ticket (adult) or £1 (concessions).
+How much: Usually £2 day ticket (adult) or £1 (concessions).
 Season tickets also available.

 What else: Ok, they’re not technically lidos, but they're outdoor swimming, so we're bloody well including them.
 The Ladies’ and Men’s Ponds are unique in the United Kingdom in being the only life-guarded open-water swimming facilities open to the public every day of the year.
 Here's a handy resource from The Outdoor Swimming Society on how to acclimatise to cold water swimming.